Ah, we Germans. Too bad our mighty and fierce history ends up on our waistlines these days.

 - In 2013 it was 52%

-Differentiating between males and females makes a huge difference in the numbers: in 2013, 62% of men were overweight and 43% of women.
+Between males and females there's a huge difference in the numbers: in 2013, 62% of men were overweight and 43% of women.
 Another study extrapolated how things will look in the future and comes to the conclusion that by 2030, 75% of Germans will be overweight.

 Obesity (a BMI of 30+) is still more common in the US, but we sure have nothing to snicker about when looking across the Atlantic.